myorm/myorm/.github/README.md

 ]
 ```

 __Note: As you can see, although you may expect `PlaylistTracks` to be an array, it is not, and is instead a pure object.
-When grouping in `MyORM`, there is no reason to smush records together anymore, as the whole point of grouping is for each result to be a unique group of its own.__
+When grouping in `MyORM`, there is no reason to smush records together anymore, as the whole point of grouping is for each result to be a unique group containing distinct data about the group as a whole.__

 ## .take() and .skip()